zuhadmahmood/Parking-Assistance-System/README.md

 To measure the distance between the simulated car (your Arduino system) and different objects, connect an ultrasonic sensor to your Arduino.
 Use a beeper to signal the distance to objects by differing tone frequencies.
 The resulting device must be powered by batteries (2xAA), so we have to integrate a power-saving strategy.

 # Design:
 Initial Design is created using Fritzing.
 The ultrasonic sensor,buzzer and a 3.5 battery is connected to arduino which is programmed to detect the objects at different levels and notify using the buzzer.
+MT3608 DC-DC Boost Converter will be used with the low powered arduino to minimize the input power for running the project.
 # Schematics
 ![Hardware-Design](https://github.com/zuhadmahmood/Parking-Assistance-System/blob/a9ecaa54b2dcd59a5a30f52fa36003a6b9d7365b/Images/Scmentics.png)